MCG Manager - v20029

 1. Start the MCG Manager program.

-2. Press Source(3) and select the folder in which the MP3+G or ZIP files are stored.
-For the MP3+G files, only the CDG files will be displayed.
+2. Press Source(3) and select the folder in which the songs of MP3+G, MP3+MCG, ZIP, AVI, or MP4 file format are stored.
+For the MP3+G and MP3+MCG songs, only the video files, CDG and MCG, will be displayed.

 [Click to view large picture]

-Note that by using the Subfolder option to bring up all files in the sibling folders and subfolders, we may have scouped up some non-song files, such as .txt, .jpg, etc. To remove the non-song files, click on Type to sort the song files by Type.
+Note that by using the Subfolder(4) option, there may be some files, such as .txt, .jpg, etc., that are not songs.
+To remove these non-song files, click on Type to sort the files by Type.

 [Click to view large picture]

 Mark the non-song files by click and shift-click.
-Right click on the marked non-song files and select Delete.
+Right click on the marked files and select Delete.

 [Click to view large picture]